-In this video clip from his 2014 Networker Symposium keynote address, "Trauma and the Unspoken Voice of the Body," Levine reads an excerpt from his book, In an Unspoken Voice, sharing a moving personal story about his own personal encounter with trauma and the simple remedy that helped him ward off post-traumatic stress.
+In this clip from his Networker Symposium keynote, Levine reads an excerpt from his book, In an Unspoken Voice, sharing a moving personal story about his own personal encounter with trauma and the simple remedy that helped him ward off post-traumatic stress.

 Peter Levine, PhD, is the developer of Somatic Experiencing.
 He’s written a variety of books, including Waking the Tiger and In an Unspoken Voice.
 He’s the recipient of the USABP lifetime achievement award for his contribution to trauma.

-You might also enjoy our articles on Trauma.
-Or, read more about how trauma treatment has evolved over the past 25 years in Janina Fisher's "Putting the Pieces Together." or take a look at "The Long Shadow of Trauma," in which we confront why childhood abuse may be our number one public health issue.
+Did you enjoy this video?
+Check out our article by Janina Fisher,"Putting the Pieces Together." or "The Long Shadow of Trauma," in which we confront why childhood abuse may be our number one public health issue.

 Tags: post-traumatic stress disorder ptsd | Anxiety | childhood trauma | childhood traumas | Depression & Grief | early childhood trauma | Networker Symposium | PTSD | ptsd and depression | PTSD diagnosis | ptsd treatment | retraumatization | Symposium | Symposium 2014 | Trauma | trauma treatment